QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-mapmodding.md

  This asset is dragged out somewhere in your level (doesn't matter where) and you select your intended game mode and provide the *literal* map name as it appears top left on the tab in the editor.
 If you want the game to be Bomb Threat you should also add up to 2 *BombSpawner.uasset*s in your level that spawns vanilla game defusable bombs in the level.

 ### World Geometry:
-   If you make a new level instead of using the `ron_wb_combat_01b` included in BB, just note that the standard level of UE4 includes a floor which is a static mesh.
+   If you make a new level instead of using the template's included test map, just note that the standard level of UE4 includes a floor which is a static mesh.
 This will usually not show up in-game and you'll fall through the world upon launch.
 If you want static / physics meshes in your world you must either reference base game meshes under the ReadyOrNot folder or provide your own in the correct folders.

 For prototyping or if you don't have access to a lot of high poly assets it can be desirable to use BSP brushes.
 These are usually just convex hull geometry that you can piece together.
 You can actually make most of your map with this, then add models to enhance the level afterwards.
 I included some basic materials too to get you going.